-I am an assistant professor of augmented and virtual reality at the University of Illinois at Urbana-Champaign within the Department of Journalism and the Institute of Communications Research.
-My research interests involve the influence of new technologies on society and how these new technologies can be studied and harnessed for research, education, and outreach purposes.
-More specifically, my research focuses on the use of interactive media and technologies such as video games, virtual worlds, and virtual reality to foster pro-social outcomes and experiential learning across the life course.
+I am an assistant professor of augmented and virtual reality at the University of Illinois at Urbana-Champaign within the Department of Journalism, the Institute of Communications Research, and Informatics (faculty affiliate).
+My research interests involve the influence of new interactive media technologies on society and how these new technologies can be utilized for research, education, and outreach purposes.
+More specifically, my research addresses digital inequality, and other related social problems, by harnessing video games, virtual reality, and augmented reality for prosocial purposes to help create a more digitally inclusive and equitable future.

-I have worked closely with both graduate and undergraduate students to produce collaborative co-authored research covering a wide range of topics.
-As a result, I have been lead author on numerous manuscripts that have been published in various top-tier journals such as Information, Communication & Society, the Journal of Applied Gerontology, and Games and Culture.
-I have also received several competitive research awards such as the Best Doctoral Collaborator Award, multiple Summer Research Excellence Fellowships, and a Dissertation Completion Fellowship.
-Finally, I am also passionate about teaching and I have designed and taught numerous courses related to sociology, immersive technologies, digital communication, and avatars.
+I have worked closely with undergraduate students, graduate students, and colleagues to produce collaborative co-authored research covering a wide range of topics.
+As a result, I have been the lead author on numerous manuscripts that have been published in various top-tier journals such as Information, Communication & Society; Cyberpsychology, Behavior, and Social Networking; the Journal of Applied Gerontology; the Journal of Medical Internet Research Mental Health; and Games and Culture.
+I have also received several competitive research awards and grants, such as a VR@Illinois seed grant, Strategic Instructional Innovations Program grant, and Best Doctoral Collaborator Award.
+Finally, I am passionate about teaching and I have designed and taught numerous well-received and cutting-edge courses related to virtual and augmented reality, interactive media, and research methods.